 The risk of cancer, especially leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more , lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more , brain tumors Overview of Brain Tumors A brain tumor can be a noncancerous (benign) or cancerous (malignant) growth in the brain.
 It may originate in the brain or have spread (metastasized) to the brain from another part of the body... read more , and stomach cancer Stomach Cancer A Helicobacter pylori infection is a major risk factor for stomach cancer.
 Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.
 Diagnosis includes endoscopy... read more , is increased.

 Ataxia-telangiectasia usually progresses to paralysis, dementia, and death, typically by age 30.

-Doctors suspect the diagnosis based on symptoms.
-Blood tests to measure the levels of IgA and genetic tests can help confirm the diagnosis.
+Blood tests to measure the levels of IgA, and genetic tests can help confirm the diagnosis.